St Martin-in-the-Fields

 St Martin-in-the-Fields is a Church of England parish church at the north-east corner of Trafalgar Square in the City of Westminster, London.
-It is dedicated to Saint Martin of Tours.
-There has been a church on the site since at least the medieval period.
-It was at that time located in the farmlands and fields beyond the London wall, when it was awarded to Westminster Abbey for oversight.
+Dedicated in honour of Saint Martin of Tours, there has been a church on the site since at least the medieval period.
+This location, at that time, was farmlands and fields beyond the London wall.

-It became a principal parish church west of the old City in the early modern period as Westminster's population grew.
+St Martin's became a principal parish church west of the old City in the early modern period as Westminster's population grew.
 When its medieval and Jacobean structure was found to be near failure, the present building was constructed in an influential neoclassical design by James Gibbs in 1722–1726.
 The church is one of the visual anchors adding to the open-urban space around Trafalgar Square.

 History

 Roman era

-Excavations at the site in 2006 uncovered a grave from about A.D.
+Excavations at the site in 2006 uncovered a group of burials dating from c A.D.
+350, including a sarcophagus burial dating from c.
+A.D.
 410. The site is outside the city limits of Roman London (as was the usual Roman practice for burials) but is particularly interesting for being so far outside (1.6 km or 1 statute mile west-south-west of Ludgate), and this is leading to a reappraisal of Westminster's importance at that time.
-The burial is thought by some to mark a Christian centre of that time (possibly reusing the site or building of a pagan temple).
+The burials are thought by some to mark a Christian centre of that time (possibly reusing the site or building of a pagan temple) or possibly even developing around the shrine of a martyr.

+Saxon

+The Roman burial ground was acknowledged by the Saxons, who also buried their dead there.
+To have such a long time span as a burial ground makes St Martin-in-the-Fields relatively unusual.
+It is possible that the Saxon town of Lundenwic essentially grew eastwards from the early burial group (Museum of London Archaeology).